|Commander / EDH||Legal|

 Combos Browse all

-If an effect would put one or more tokens onto the battlefield under your control, it puts twice that many of those tokens onto the battlefield instead.
+If an effect would create one or more tokens under your control, it creates twice that many of those tokens instead.

-If an effect would place one or more counters on a permanent you control, it places twice that many of those counters on that permanent instead.
+If an effect would put one or more counters on a permanent you control, it puts twice that many of those counters on that permanent instead.

 Price & Acquistion Set Price Alerts